Lyinggod/lgs-token-range-bands/README.md

  ###

-This module is based on the code by _Leogar_ on the Foundry Vtt Discord Server.
+This module is based on the code by _Leogar_ on the Foundry VTT Discord Server.